w0514508/NSCCProject-TeamCharlie/data/clean/Michael/README.md

-Final data tables on GHG for data model are as below:
+Final data tables on GHG for data model:

-Dataset Name: Table 38-10-0097-01 for Greenhouse gas emissions by province and territory.
+Cleaned Greenhouse gas emissions Data by provinces and territories.

-Dataset Name: Table 38-10-0096-01 GHG emissions by economic sector.